Angles and the Camera Equation

 Figure 2.
 When photons arriving from an arbitrary direction strike an incremental surface area A on an object they are partly reflected in a general proportion and direction based on the properties of the surface.
 From there they spread out in the shape of conical volumes made up of a right circular cone with a spherical cap (not drawn to scale).
 The angle between the cone’s axis and the surface normal n is the same beta as in Figure 1.

-We will assume that the object presents an ideal Lambertian surface with reflectance R – so a total number of photons per unit area equivalent to RE_o will be reflected diffusely in a predictable fashion, in the set of all directions contained within the hemisphere above the small uniform reference area \mathcal{A}.
+We will assume that the object presents an ideal Lambertian surface with effective reflectance R – so a total number of photons per unit area equivalent to RE_o will be reflected diffusely in a predictable fashion, in the set of all directions contained within the hemisphere above the small uniform reference area \mathcal{A}.

 For a given conical half opening angle (\theta) the number of photons reflected into the relative cone will decrease the more the observed cone axis is tilted away from the direction perpendicular to the surface (its normal \vec{n}).
 In fact with Lambertian reflectors the number of encompassed photons decreases with the cosine of the angle (\beta) between the surface normal and the axis of the cone – because less and less projected area is visible from the direction of interest as tilt increases.
 This is known as Lambert’s Cosine Law.